 Between 1871 and 1898 the palazzo was reduced in size.
 Prince Matteo Sciarra had Giulio de Angelis open the Via Minghetti.
 The Teatro Quirino and the Galleria Sciarra were also opened.

 The Palazzo Sciarra Colonna di Carbognano, as it is officially called, has been owned by the bank Cassa di Risparmio di Roma since 1970.

 The Galleria Sciarra was constructed between 1885 and 1888.
 Prince Maffeo Barberini-Colonna di Sciarra had commissioned the architect Giulio De Angelis to create a connection between some of his properties.

 The frescoes adorning the walls of the hallway were painted by Giuseppe Cellini.
-The overall theme od the cycle is “The Glorification of Women”.
+The overall theme of the cycle is “The Glorification of Women”.

-The roof of the Galleria are made of iron and glass.
+The roofs of the Galleria are made of iron and glass.